Does your logo

 • Get the workbook, follow the directions, do it yourself

-• Get the workbook, come to a seminar, and do it together with peers and the facilitator
+• Get the workbook, come to a seminar (in person or live online), and do it together with peers and the instructor

-• One-to-one workshop with you and partners, with the message crafted for you
+• One-to-one workshops with you and partners, with the message crafted for you

 Your marketing efforts should be as impressive as the work you do – especially your website.
-Programs help you develop a consistent style, palette, and message to reinforce your value beyond the expected.
+These programs help you develop a consistent style, palette, and message to reinforce your value beyond the expected.

 … and whatever is on your mind